tomaszstachera/ts-free-multicloud-k8s/README.md

 ![Worked with Graviton2](img/worked-manually.png "Worked with Graviton2")

-Checking `htop` showed that the master node could handle the load with ~ 80% cpu consumed (at the begining):
+Checking `htop` showed that the master node could handle the load with ~ 80% CPU consumed (at the beginning):

 ![htop - manual](img/htop.png "htop - manual")